We’re going to show you how to make a Korean name for yourself. Take a look at the 6 methods below, and choose the one that you like best!

 Some Korean learners may wish to choose a Korean last name that sounds similar to their given name in English!
 One member of our program named Joe chose the family name 조 (Cho) when making his name.
 He then just chose a modern and cool-sounding first name in Korea.

-Method 5: Pick A Korean Name With Special Meaning
+Method 5: Pick A Korean Name With A Special Meaning

-This method may also require some assistance from a Korean native friend but it’s a great way to come up with a name that has a story or meaning behind it, versus an arbitrarily chosen name.
+This method for choosing one’s own Korean name may also require some assistance from a South Korean native friend but it’s a great way to come up with a name that has a story or meaning behind it, versus an arbitrarily chosen name.

 Some names have special meanings.
+Some can be interpreted as “graceful gem”, “loving daughter,” “noble daughter,” “charitable and noble person,” “beautiful flower” and many more!
 For example, these common names have the following meanings:

-Remember how we said Korean given names usually have three syllables?
+Remember how we said South Korean-given names usually have three syllables?

 Method 6: Get A Korean Name Chosen By Professionals